4 Ingredient Flourless Chocolate Cake

 Notes

 - Serve It Right: This cake shines at room temperature.
-Straight out of the fridge, it’s too dense, and warm?
-Well, we already talked about the chocolate puddle situation.
+Straight out of the fridge, it’s too dense.

 Nutrition